yildizmy/e-wallet/backend/src/main/resources/docs/how_to_run.md

-3. Change the current directory to the project directory where the `docker-compose.yml` file is located in:
+3. Change the current directory to the project directory where the `docker-compose.yml` file located in:

 ```shell
 cd e-wallet